-Although you may contact your advisor in advance with late session add/drop requests, please keep in mind that the Registrar will only process these requests during the first week of late session classes.
+Although you may contact your advisor in advance with late session add/drop requests, please keep in mind that the Registrar will only process these requests after the late session add/drop week has ended.
 Processing may require a few days' time to have schedules officially updated online.
 If your advisor approves the add/drop request, consider the change(s) made and attend/do not attend the course(s) in question, respectively.